 If the Journal Stops Publishing

-J-HyTEL intends to continue publication indefinitely.
+The Journal of Hypermedia & Technology-Enhanced Learning intends to continue publication indefinitely.
 However, should unforeseen circumstances lead to the journal ceasing publication, LOCKSS will ensure that all published manuscripts remain securely archived and accessible through participating libraries.
-This decentralized system helps guarantee long-term access and preservation of J-HyTEL content, regardless of operational changes.
+This decentralized system helps guarantee long-term access and preservation of the Journal of Hypermedia & Technology-Enhanced Learning content, regardless of operational changes.

 Compliance with COPE Guidelines

-In line with COPE’s ethical guidelines, J-HyTEL is committed to responsible and transparent archiving practices, ensuring that all published research remains accessible to the scholarly community over the long term.
+In line with COPE’s ethical guidelines, the Journal of Hypermedia & Technology-Enhanced Learning is committed to responsible and transparent archiving practices, ensuring that all published research remains accessible to the scholarly community over the long term.
 We ensure that:

-• Transparency: J-HyTEL’s archiving practices are clearly documented and accessible to authors, readers, and researchers.
+- Transparency: The Journal of Hypermedia & Technology-Enhanced Learning’s archiving practices are clearly documented and accessible to authors, readers, and researchers.

-• Data Integrity: In support of COPE’s data integrity principles, J-HyTEL ensures all published data remains authentic, unaltered, and securely accessible.
+- Data Integrity: In support of COPE’s data integrity principles, the Journal of Hypermedia & Technology-Enhanced Learning ensures all published data remains authentic, unaltered, and securely accessible.